 Larger mammals, like mule deer and mountain lions, must cover more territory in order to find food and water, and sometimes migrate to nearby mountains during summer.
 In Utah, around 80% of a mountain lion’s diet consists of mule deer, so these animals are never far apart.
 However, unlike mule deer, mountain lion sightings are very rare.

-Desert bighorn sheep live year-round in Arches, and are frequently sighted along Highway 191 south of the visitor center.
+Desert bighorn sheep live year-round in Arches, yet are rarely sighted.
+Some visitors may see them along Highway 191 south of the visitor center.
 These animals roam the talus slopes and side canyons near the Colorado River, foraging on plants and negotiating the steep, rocky terrain with the greatest of ease.
 Once in danger of becoming extinct, the desert bighorn are now making a tentative comeback that has been fueled by the healthy herds in nearby Canyonlands National Park.